Kaedrin/warhammer-mod-manager/README.md

 ## Changes and Bug Fixes for v1.7.1:

+- [x] Fixed date sorting bug that broke profiles

+## Changes and Bug Fixes for v1.7.1:

 - [x] Extended timeout on version check and wrapped it in an exception check.

 ## Changes and Bug Fixes for v1.7: